shisinbin/people-counter/README.md

 ## Usage

-This webpage can be accessed and viewed through a web browser at the address below.
+The app can be accessed and used through a web browser at the address below.

 https://luminous-fox-1b8473.netlify.app/